Skip to content

 How much of a windfall should go towards an emergency fund?

-Many financial frameworks suggest that having a financial buffer for unexpected expenses is worth prioritising before focusing on longer-term investing.
-The right amount varies depending on individual circumstances, such as job stability and existing savings.
+Many financial frameworks suggest that having a financial buffer for unexpected expenses is worth prioritising before focusing on longer-term investing. an specific amount varies depending on individual circumstances, such as job stability and existing savings.
 Adjusting the savings percentage in this calculator can help illustrate how even a modest allocation could contribute towards that kind of cushion.

 Related Calculators